alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 There's the matter of albedo (or proportion of sunlight reflected): trees are generally darker than rock, and therefore can negate some of the benefits of carbon capture by absorbing heat.
-But this is a complex issue far beyond what we can explore here.
+This is a complex issue far beyond what we can explore here.

 ### 🐟 Extra Carbon Sleeps with the Fish